-We'll send the bidders you selected an email, and it's their choice whether to accept the offer.
-Your offer expires if the bidder doesn't respond within the duration you chose.
+We’ll send the bidders you selected an email; it’s their choice whether to accept the offer.
+Your offer expires if the bidder doesn’t respond within the duration you chose.

 Here are some other things to keep in mind when you’re making Second Chance Offers:

-- If you're making an offer because the winning bidder didn't pay, you have to cancel the original transaction before you can start the Second Chance Offer
+- If you’re making an offer because the winning bidder didn’t pay, you must cancel the original transaction before you can start the Second Chance Offer

 - When you have more of the same item to sell, only make offers to as many buyers as you have items